 There’s no reason for them to further explore your site.

-So, keep this in mind as you evaluate your pages’ bounce rates, and don’t let it be a defining metric for your understanding of the end user experience.
+Keep this in mind as you evaluate your pages’ bounce rates and don’t let it be a defining metric for understanding the end user experience.

 Recommended Reading: What Your Bounce Rate Means for Your SEO